RetroEvolved/RetroEvolved-Setup/README.md

 Thanks
 ------

 Without Retro Game Emulators and EmulationStation culminating from the hard work of hundreds of developers, this project would not be possible.
-Only commercially usable emulators will be pre-built with this package, but all non-commercial emulators can be downloaded by the end-user by utilizing this setup script.
 EmulationStation is the incredible front-end to this project which allows us to use custom themes and integrate the emulator packages mentioned above.

 Again we would like to mention that this script is entirely based off the hard work of the RetroPie team and many thanks go out to them for creating such a powerful script!
 Please note that our aim with the RetroEvolved project is not to take any due credit away from the RetroPie team, but rather make their script accessable to developers who desire to sell hardware preinstalled with this code as this is one of the great joys of the GNU GPL!